-The position becomes less clear-cut if the website does not relate to the products covered by your trademark.
+The position becomes less clear if the website does not relate to the products covered by your trademark.
 You will still have a strong claim if they are deliberately passing themselves off as being related to your business.

-If they are using your trademark, or deliberately passing themselves off as being related to your business, you have a strong basis for using a dispute resolution procedure or taking court action against them.
+If they are using your trademark or deliberately passing themselves off as being related to your business, you have a strong basis for using a dispute resolution procedure or taking court action against them.

-While you are not responsible for this, you may want to warn your customers if you become aware that this is occurring.
+While you are not responsible for this, you may want to warn your customers if you become aware this is occurring.
 You may also want to establish an appropriate security policy and tell your customers about it: for example, stating that you will not ask for financial or security details by email.

 Costs and timescales vary.
 The Nominet UK dispute resolution procedure includes an initial free mediation service.
-Applying for a binding decision costs £750 (plus VAT), plus any legal fees you incur.
+Applying for an expert decision costs £750 (plus VAT), plus any legal fees you incur.
 Appealing against a decision costs a further £3,000 (plus VAT).
 You can find out more from the relevant administrator:

 In terms of outcomes, successful use of a dispute resolution procedure will result in the domain name being transferred to you.
 If you want to claim damages, you will need to take court action.
-Bear in mind, however, that it may be impossible to enforce judgment, particularly against individuals or companies based overseas.
+Bear in mind that it can be impossible to enforce judgment, particularly against individuals or companies based overseas.